KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 ```powershell
  Connect-ExchangeOnline -Credential $UserCredential -ShowProgress $true
 ```
-## Option 2 :- If you want to connect with a specific user.
+## Option 2 :- If you want to connect with credentials in the current session
 Connect to Exchange Online using the credentials in the current session
 ```powershell
 Connect-ExchangeOnline